With over 20 years in private practice Michael has developed an extensive experience in litigation with a particular emphasis on criminal defence.

 In his spare time Michael volunteers at a community football club and sports hub providing sporting opportunities for children from all backgrounds in the south side of Glasgow.
 He has been instrumental in the club recently being awarded an SFA Quality Mark.

 Brian often receives excellent feedback from clients and enjoys working with them closely to achieve the best outcome for their circumstances.
+He has developed good relationships with other colleagues in court.
+He particularly enjoys dealing with complex litigation, including high value divorce matters and regularly instructs counsel in the Court of Session.

 Outside the office, he is a member of the Glasgow and West of Scotland branch of the Scottish Association for the Study of Offending.
 This involves organising training and events for lawyers, social workers, police officers and other professionals.